ronwoch/hotline-vim/README.md

 # {lampaces Demon}
 This theme is named after <a href="https://en.wikipedia.org/wiki/Laplace%27s_demon">Pierre Simon Laplace theory of Determinism</a>

+# Contributing
+Feel free to make a PR, with a screenshot of what you've changed.
+Before and After preferably.

 # Installation

 ### Option 1: Manual installation